migueldeicaza/MonoTouch.Dialog/README.markdown

 To create nested UIs that provide automatic navigation, you would just create an instance of that class.

+Autorotation is supported by default by setting the Autorotate property in the DialogViewController.
+Setting this value will propagate to the various components that are shiped with MonoTouch.Dialog like the WebView and the date and time pickers

 Samples Included
 ----------------